How to Make a Borax Ant Trap

-Every spring it happens – the warm weather arrives and the ants come marching two-by-two into our kitchen, porch, and living room.
-That’s when we start making Borax ant traps.
+Every spring, it happens – the warm weather arrives, and the ants come marching two-by-two into our kitchen, porch, and living room.
+That’s when you want to start making Borax ant traps.

-Did you know that some ants are more attracted to sugar while others will gravitate toward something savory?
+Did you know that some ants are more attracted to sugar, while others will gravitate toward something savory?
 That’s why Borax ant traps can be made in two ways – sweet and savory.
-We have had luck with both in different years.
-These days I make one of each to cover our basis.

 Sweet borax ant traps use sugar.
 Savory ones work well with peanut butter.

-In most cases, these traps will work within a short time period (one day).
+In most cases, these traps will work within a short period -approximately one day.
 The ant prevention will last at least a few weeks.

-A word of warning: Borax is a simple household detergent that many people keep around but it can be dangerous to kids and pets.
-Be sure to place your ant traps where kids and pets will not have access to them!
+A warning: Borax is a simple household detergent that many people keep around, but it can be dangerous to kids and pets.
+Be sure to place your ant traps where kids and pets cannot access them!

 borax ant trap ingredients